XXNOC/odin-landing-page/README.md

-# The Odin Project: Landing Page Project
+# The Odin Project: Landing Page

-Made for the odin projects landing page project.<br>

 Things i learned from this project: